alex-calderwood/there-and-back/README.md

 `python -m there_and_back.scripts.recompose_all`

-Warning: While a single run costs on the order of cents, a run over a large dataset like this can cost dozens of dollars.
+**Note thile a single run costs on the order of cents, a run over a large dataset like this can cost dozens of dollars.**

-To run Compose over our baseline domains, run
+To run Compose over our baseline domains, run:

 `python -m there_and_back.scripts.compose_baseline`